Relative Frequency Calculator

 Convert raw counts into relative frequencies and cumulative percentages for up to 8 groups.

-Useful for frequency tables, surveys, and building probability distributions.
+For frequency tables, surveys, and probability distributions.

 Relative Frequencies